Cannabis in Iowa

 Cannabis in Iowa is illegal for recreational use if classified as marijuana but consumable hemp products including CBD products are legal for consumers to possess and registered retailers to sell.
 Possession of even small amounts of marijuana is a misdemeanor crime.
-The state has a medical cannabidiol program for serious medical conditions that allows for the legal possession of products containing 3% or less THC.
+The state has a medical program for patients with qualifying debilitating medical conditions that allows for the legal sale and possession of no more than 4.5g of THC per patient every 90-day period.
+Allowed modes of consumption are oral and topical forms including, but not limited to; tablets and tinctures, nebulizable inhalable forms, suppositories, and vaporization.

 Prohibition

 Amidst an early 20th century trend of limiting the drug, Iowa prohibited cannabis in 1923.
 Other sources state 1921.

 Decriminalization attempts

 Failed 1970s decriminalization attempts

 In the 1970s, Iowa introduced decriminalization legislation which failed.

 2014 failed decriminalization

 In early 2014, House File 2313 was proposed, which would have reduced the penalty for possession of under 42.5 g to a fine of $300, and possession of under a kilogram.
-The bill failed to progress before the expiry of a procedural deadline, so was rejected.
+The bill failed to progress before the expiry of a procedural deadline, so it was rejected.